-Item Item description Taxes Tax revenues represent compulsory, unrequited amounts received by the general government sector (see subjects listed in the Business Register falling into the subsectors 13110, 13130 and 13140, available on https://www.czso.cz/csu/res/registr_ekonomickych_subjektu ).
+Item Item description Item Tax revenues represent compulsory, unrequited amounts received by the general Taxes government sector (see subjects listed in the Business Register falling into the subsectors 13110, 13130 and 13140).
 Administrative fees are recorded as taxes if they are out of proportion to the costs of producing the services.
 Fees for standardized guarantee schemes, if participation in such schemes is compulsory and the payment is clearly out of proportion to the service provided, should be recorded as taxes (e.g. deposit insurance schemes).
 Some compulsory transfers, such as fines, penalties and most of the contributions to social security are not classified as tax revenues, but as non-tax revenues.
-Social contributions This item includes the income of the social insurance scheme and public health insurance companies paid by employees, self-employed persons, employers on behalf of their employees, unemployed persons on their own behalf and by the state for the state insurance policyholders.
-Grants Grants are transfers received from other government units (see subjects listed in the Business Register falling into the subsectors 13110, 13130 and 13140, available on https://www.czso.cz/csu/res/registr_ekonomickych_subjektu ), from international organisations or from foreign governments without providing any good, service or asset in return as a direct counterpart.
+Social This item includes the income of the social insurance scheme and public health insurance companies paid by employees, self-employed persons, employers on behalf contributions of their employees, unemployed persons on their own behalf and by the state for the state insurance policyholders.
+Grants Grants are transfers received from other government units (see subjects listed in the Business Register falling into the subsectors 13110, 13130 and 13140), from international organisations or from foreign governments without providing any good, service or asset in return as a direct counterpart.
 This category includes both current and capital grants.
-Capital grants are provided for the purpose of acquisition of non-financial assets.
+Capital grants are provided for the purpose of acquisition of non- financial assets.
 As regards hospitals in the general government sector, we also include income from health insurance companies for the provided healthcare to the population, as well as reimbursements from health insurance companies for the sale of goods (medicines).
 Other receipts This category includes revenue in the form of property income generated by financial assets, in particular deposits, securities other than shares, loans and other accounts receivable.
 These revenues include received interest and dividends.
 Included is also rent from the lease of land and other natural resources, and the revenue from the sale of goods and services (including income from lease of produced assets).
 The category also includes premiums and fees related to nonlife insurance and standardized guarantee schemes, administrative fees, fines and penalties, transfers not elsewhere classified.
 And finally, other revenue, which cannot be recorded in other categories.